The Tyranny of Experts

 The Tyranny of Experts: Economists, Dictators, and the Forgotten Rights of the Poor is a 2014 book by the development economist William Easterly.
-It traces the history of the fight against global poverty, and critically examines the structural incentives of development.
-He contends that poverty reduction has been used as a tactic to take away the rights of the poor and feed power to the state and corporations.
-He suggests poverty reduction is better served by greater respect for individual freedom than by a reliance on technocracy.
+It traces the history of the fight against global poverty, and examines the structural incentives of development.
+Easterly contends that poverty reduction has been used as a tactic to take away the rights of the poor and give power to the state and corporations.
+He suggests poverty reduction is better served by greater respect for individual freedom than a reliance on technocracy.

 Themes

-The book argues that there are no silver bullets for promoting economic development and that the best hope is to support economic, political, and personal freedom worldwide.
+The book argues that there are no simple answers for promoting economic development and that the best hope is to support economic, political, and personal freedom worldwide.
 The book is similar to Easterly's earlier books on economic development, The Elusive Quest for Growth and The White Man's Burden.
 The book argues that in order for development to succeed, the principles of development should be correct first and must be built bottom up.
 Consequently, it does not present practical solutions to modern economical development issues, but rather argues for debates to take place for the best way forward in development economics.
 This has led many reviewers to criticize it for not presenting practical solutions.